 3. To run the speaker test, click Run the test.

 It is also possible to run the calibration by pressing the control button on the physical device.
-See to identify the control button.
+See Product overview on page 40 to identify the control button.

 Set up direct SIP (P2P)